daidodo/format-imports-vscode/README.md

    - _All path patterns are **merged** together instead of overwritten._
    - _Use **forward-slash** (`/`) as path separator no matter in MacOS, \*nix or Windows._

-3. Add the following comment at the beginning of the source file and keep at least one empty line from the next statement:
+3. Add the following comment at the beginning of the source file and keep at least one empty line from the next declaration:

 ```ts
 // ts-import-sorter: disable